Maca powder: its benefits

 • Performance support: it promotes concentration, endurance, and physical and intellectual abilities.

-• Improved endurance : Maca is particularly useful for optimizing performance in athletes.
+• Improved endurance : Maca is particularly useful for optimising performance in athletes.

-• Digestive comfort: its high fiber content helps regulate transit and support good digestion.
+• Digestive comfort: its high fibre content helps regulate transit and support good digestion.

 • Stimulation of libido: it supports sexual desire and reproductive function in both men and women.